Newark Liberty International Airport: Air traffic control

 In December 1935, the airport's first air control station came into existence following a flight that crashed outside of Kansas City, killing five people, including a U.S. senator.
 The airport's original terminal, or Building 51, also known as the Administration Building housed the first air traffic control tower for the airport, and was designed by John Homlish in the 1930s.
 A concrete brutalist-styled and toothbrush-shaped control tower was built in 1960, and opened on January 18 of that year, designed by architect Allan Gordon Lorimer; the cost of the construction was estimated to be $1.5 million.
-In 2002, this control tower closed and was replaced by a new and taller control tower, and was demolished in 2004.
-The current air traffic control tower is 325 feet tall (99 m).
-The current tower is located next to a Marriott hotel, which is located on the airport's property.
-The current tower overlooks the Manhattan Skylines and the George Washington Bridge.
+In 2004, the Lorimer tower was closed and demolished and replaced by the current taller control tower which is 325 feet tall (99 m).
+The current tower is located next to a Marriott hotel, which is located on the airport's property and overlooks the Manhattan skyline and the George Washington Bridge.

+In August 2026, the FAA installed a new surface movement radar (SMR) at Newark to help controllers reduce delays and better track plane and vehicle movements around the airport even in inclement weather.
+The installation is part of a larger $30 million project to modernize Newark's air traffic control system by replacing copper wire-based telecommunications with fiber-optic communication while transitioning to a new digital system and software by 2028.
+Prior to the installation of SMR, Port Authority installed transponders on 25 firetrucks, emergency vehicles and maintenance and operations vehicles used on the airfield.
+The transponders give each vehicle a unique identifying code trackable by air traffic control.

+Solar power generation

+In 2023, the Port Authority installed a five megawatt rooftop canopy of 12,708 solar panels on top of the new Terminal A parking garage that is the size of six football fields and the largest solar roof at any airport in the United States.
+When the photovoltaic system produces more power than needed, the electricity is exported to the Public Service Electric & Gas (PSE&G) power grid for sale.
+The new Terminal A also has solar tiles inlaid in the glass canopies that protect passengers from weather on the departing flights level.

+In 2026, five additional locations at Newark Liberty were announced to receive new solar installations.
+They include the parking lot for Buildings 79/80 at the northeast corner of the airport campus, the roof of the Terminal C garage, the roof of the P4 parking garage, and the rideshare holding lot.
+The installations combined will provide five megawatts of power and the rideshare lot will provide fast-charging electric vehicle (EV) stations.